Mind Ninja

 1. Bidding

-The purpose of this step is to determine what player will get a right to choose the goal pattern.
-This right is given to a player who is ready to give more free (handicap) moves to an opponent.
+The purpose of this step is to determine which player will get the right to choose the goal pattern.
+This right is given to the player who is ready to give more free (handicap) moves to his opponent.

 Both players begin by bidding numbers that stand for free (handicap) turns.
-The players alternately increase their bids until one player clicks "Pass" button.
-That player now owns a number of free turns equal to the last bid (however, he does not take these turns yet.
-He will at the beginning of the actual play).
+The players alternately increase their bids until one player clicks the "Pass" button.
+That player now owns a number of free turns equal to the last bid.
+(However, he does not take these turns yet.
+He will take them at the beginning of the actual play).

 2. Choosing a goal pattern